Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 </p>

-DRPO is an **inference-time optimization method** that integrates a dynamic rewarding mechanism with a search-based prompt optimization framework.
-The **dynamic rewarding mechanism** enables the model to adapt to specific alignment challenges posed by different queries, effectively guiding the optimization process.
-This allows LLMs to iteratively refine their alignment instructions and address alignment weaknesses without the need for costly fine-tuning or human supervision.
+DRPO is an **inference-time optimization** method that integrates a **dynamic rewarding mechanism** with a **search-based prompt optimization framework**.
+The dynamic rewarding mechanism enables the model to adapt to model-specific alignment challenges posed by various queries, effectively guiding the optimization process.
+This allows LLMs to iteratively refine their alignment instructions, addressing their own alignment weaknesses without the need for costly fine-tuning or human intervention.

 It is worth noting that DRPO’s effectiveness becomes even more pronounced when applied to recent, instruction-tuned LLMs, which are better equipped to handle nuanced prompts and alignment preferences.